EnvisionDoc/iam/system/managing_organization.md

-# 管理组织
+# Managing Organizations

-This article instructs how to create and manage a organization.
-You also can  authorized the application that created in app management by among all organization.
+This article instructs how to create and manage an organization.
+You also can assign applications to an organization.

-## Target audience
+## Target Audience
    OU Owner

-## Create a organization
+## Creating an Organization

+You can create an organization in the following approaches:

 1. In the EnOS console, click **Management > Organization** from the left navigation panel.
 2. Click **New Organization**.
 3. In the **New Organization** page, provide the information of the organization and the owner, Among these settings: